How to Save $500 a Month with These Simple Frugal Habits

 Staying Motivated to Keep Saving

 Saving’s a marathon.
-Here’s how I stayed pumped to save $500 a month:
+Here’s how I stayed pumped to reach consistent monthly savings:

 1. Dream Big: Picturing an emergency fund or house kept me focused.